menu icon

 asparagus tomato salad

-Hint: You can eat this salad right away, but I find it tastes best after sitting in the fridge for at least 1 hour.
-This gives a chance for the dressing's flavors to absorb into the asparagus and tomatoes.
+Hint: You can enjoy this salad right away, but I find it tastes best after sitting in the fridge for at least 1 hour.
+This gives a chance for the flavors to meld.

 🥣Substitutions

 Cheese: Bleu cheese crumbles make an excellent substitute for the feta because bleu cheese pairs well with asparagus.
-If making for a gathering, I would stick with feta because it's not as strong in taste and not as polarizing (not everyone's a bleu cheese fan).
+If making for a gathering, I would stick with feta because it's not as strong in taste (not everyone's a bleu cheese fan).

 Vegan: Hold the feta or use vegan feta.
 Ken's Light Balsamic Vinaigrette is vegan because there are no animal byproducts in it (the full fat version uses honey), so the light dressing that's recommended in this recipe is fine to use.